 28-Mile Marathon Section 1: Start to Dollar Lake: 9 miles and 325-foot elevation gain.

+New for 2021, the 28-mile race will begin on Sunday, March 14 at 8:00 am.
 Racers will start by heading north along the road following the Green River for about 9 miles to Dollar Lake.
 This section of the course is fairly flat, wide, fast (depending on snow conditions) and easy to follow.
 There will be a volunteer at the 13 miler turn around point which is 6.6 miles from the start.
 There will be no aid, until the Moose-Gypsum intersection station.
 If you are struggling, this is where you should turn around as it only gets harder from here.
 This recreation event is authorized under a Special Use Permit with the Bridger-Teton National Forest and the Shoshone National Forest.

 28-Mile Marathon Section 2: Dollar Lake to Moose-Gypsum Intersection (Aid Station 1): 4.5 miles and 300-foot elevation gain.

 From Dollar Lake the trail continues North and then turns East following the river.
 Watch for and enjoy (but do not approach) elk in this area.
 At no time are racers allowed to leave the trail, this is a protected area.
 Your actions reflect this race-follow the rules, and respect any and all wildlife you encounter.
 There will be an aid station here with water and a few basic snacks.
 Fill up here-you’ll want snacks and stuff before the climb.